Welcome to the home and premier site of the authentic British Teddy Boy.

 Members of the Manchester Peacock Society pose at the Castle Pub in Oldham Street, Manchester', 30th May 2011.

-This site is also designed to educate and inform all who are genuinely interested the history of British Rock 'n' Roll music.
+This site is designed to educate and inform all who are genuinely interested the history of the Teddy Boy as a British cultural icon and those who are studying fashion and popular culture including the development of British Rock 'n' Roll music.
 I hope that you will find this developing site a useful source of historic and current information.

 Regards